-Its also better for the environment – It takes 2.6 gallons of water to produce 1 sheet of paper (Orange County Water District).
+Its also better for the environment – It takes 2.6 gallons of water to produce 1 sheet of paper, according to the Orange County Water District.

 Lastly, going paperless saves you money – In the U.S., companies spend more than $120 billion a year on printed forms, most of which outdate themselves within three months’ time. – The Paperless Project

 We recommend going paperless in your personal life as well.
 I have personally used these great tips by Natalie from Refined Rooms with great success.

 Do you struggle to complete large tasks or projects?
 You can get around that challenge by breaking big jobs up into smaller tasks.
 You can make it even simpler by creating an actual list of tasks that need to be completed (and their order) in order to achieve a specific goal or finish a particular project.
 Breaking things up into smaller chunks makes managing and organizing everything simpler and easier.

 As the great Henry Ford puts its – “Nothing is particularly hard if you divide it into small jobs”

 3. Use an Inventory Software for Improved Direct Sales Business Organization

 Let’s put this as plainly as possible – if you don’t know what you have on hand, you can’t sell it.
 You cannot achieve success in any type of direct sales business if you’re unable to track your inventory levels, know what is selling, to whom, when, and when you last reordered supplies.
 Spreadsheet are too time consuming, cumbersome and not intuitive.
 Use a simple inventory app like Sortly to accurately track your inventory levels at all times, no matter what type of direct sales business you’re running.
 Simple, elegant and powerful, this solution ensures that you’re able to stay on top of everything.